- Common uses

 What SPECIAL PRECAUTIONS should I follow?

-- tell your doctor and pharmacist if you are allergic to cabozantinib (Cabometyx, Cometriq), any other medications, or any of the ingredients in cabozantinib tablets.
+- tell your doctor and pharmacist if you are allergic to cabozantinib (Cabometyx, Cometriq), any other medications, or any of the ingredients in cabozantinib tablets or capsules.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, you are taking or plan to take.
-Be sure to mention any of the following: boceprevir (Victrelis), carbamazepine (Carbatrol, Epitol, Equetro, Tegretol, Teril), clarithromycin (Biaxin, in Prevpac), conivaptan (Vaprisol), indinavir (Crixivan), itraconazole (Onmel, Sporanox), ketoconazole, nefazodone, nelfinavir (Viracept), phenobarbital, phenytoin (Dilantin, Phenytek), posaconazole (Noxafil), rifabutin (Mycobutin), rifampin (Rifadin, Rimactane, in Rifamate, Rifater), rifapentine (Priftin), ritonavir (Norvir, in Kaletra), saquinavir (Invirase), telithromycin (Ketek), and voriconazole (Vfend).
+Be sure to mention any of the following: abacavir (Ziagen, in Epzicom, in Triumeq), adefovir (Hepsera), atazanavir (Reyataz), carbamazepine (Carbatrol, Epitol, Equetro, Tegretol, Teril), cidofovir, clarithromycin (Biaxin), furosemide (Lasix), itraconazole (Sporanox, Tolsura), ketoconazole, lamivudine (Epivir, in Combivir, in Symfi, in others), nefazodone, nelfinavir (Viracept), nevirapine (Viramune), phenobarbital, phenytoin (Dilantin, Phenytek), probenecid (Probalan), rifabutin (Mycobutin), rifampin (Rifadin, Rimactane), rifapentine (Priftin), ritonavir (Norvir, in Kaletra), saquinavir (Invirase), telithromycin (Ketek), tenofovir (Viread), voriconazole (Vfend), and warfarin (Coumadin, Jantoven).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
-Many other medications may also interact with cabozantinib (Cabometyx), so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.
+Many other medications may also interact with cabozantinib, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor what herbal products you are taking, especially St. John's wort.

-- tell your doctor if you have recently had any unusual or severe bleeding such as coughing up blood, vomiting blood, or bloody or black tarry stools, or if you have an open or healing wound, or if you have or have ever had high blood pressure or liver disease.
+- tell your doctor if you have recently had any unusual or severe bleeding such as coughing up blood, vomiting blood, or bloody or black tarry stools.
+Also tell your doctor if you have an open or healing wound, or if you have or have ever had a low level of calcium in your blood, thyroid problems, high blood pressure, or liver disease.

 - tell your doctor if you are breastfeeding.
 Your doctor may tell you not to breastfeed during your treatment and for 4 months after your final dose.

 - you should know that this medication may decrease fertility in men and women.
-Talk to your doctor about the risks of taking cabozantinib (Cabometyx).
+Talk to your doctor about the risks of taking cabozantinib.

-- if you are having surgery, including dental surgery or a dental procedure tell the doctor or dentist that you are taking cabozantinib (Cabometyx).
-Your doctor will probably tell you to stop taking cabozantinib (Cabometyx) at least 28 days before your surgery or procedure, and will tell you when you should start taking the medication again.
+- if you are having surgery, tell the doctor that you are taking cabozantinib.
+Your doctor will probably tell you to stop taking cabozantinib at least 21 days before your surgery or procedure, and will tell you when you should start taking the medication again.

 - you should know that your blood pressure may increase during your treatment with cabozantinib.
 Your doctor will probably monitor your blood pressure before and during your treatment.